Merging sequential e-values via martingales: E-variables

+Since independent e-variables are also sequential e-variables, the class of ie-merging functions contains that of se-merging functions.
+We will see later in this paper that these two classes are not identical.
+An example of se-merging function is the product function

+which is shown to be optimal in a weak sense among all ie-merging functions in \cite[Proposition 4.2]{VW21}.
+Moreover, if $E_1,\dots,E_K$ are sequential e-variables, then $(\prod_{k=1}^t E_k)_{t\in\{0,\dots,K\}}$ is a supermartingale.

-There is a difference between our definitions and the ones in \cite{VW21}; that is, we do not require ie-merging and se-merging functions to be increasing (in the non-strict sense) in all arguments.
-This relaxation is quite natural from a betting interpretation (see Section \ref{sec:seq}): if we gain evidence in an early round of betting, then we may reduce our bet in the next round (e.g., the ``exceed-and-stop" strategy in Example \ref{ex:exceed-and-stop}), which leads to non-monotonicity of the resulting merging function.
+There is a small difference between our definitions and the ones in \cite{VW21}; namely, we do not require ie-merging and se-merging functions to be increasing (in the non-strict sense) in all arguments.
+This relaxation is quite natural under the betting interpretation (see Section \ref{sec:sequential}): if we gain evidence in an early round of betting, then we may reduce our bet in the next round (as in, e.g., the ``hit-and-stop'' strategy in Example \ref{ex:hit-and-stop} below), which leads to non-monotonicity of the resulting merging function.

-The next result shows that it suffices to consider bi-atomic distributions when verifying an ie-merging function. \begin{proposition} The function $F:[0,\infty)^K \to [0,\infty)$ is an ie-merging function if and only if $ F(E_1,\dots,E_K)\le 1 $ for independent e-variables $E_1,\dots,E_K$ each taking at most two values. \end{proposition} \begin{proof} The ``only if" statement is straightforward.
-Below we show the ``if" statement.
-Let $E_1,\dots,E_K$ be independent e-variables with mean no larger than $1$.
-Denote $\mu_k$ by the distribution of $E_k$ for $k\in [K]$.
-Note that any distribution with a finite mean can be written as a mixture of bi-atomic distributions with the same mean (see e.g., \cite[Lemma 2.1]{WW15}).
-More precisely, for each $k\in [K]$, we have the decomposition $ \mu_k= \int_\R \mu_{k,t} \nu_k(\d t), $ where each $\mu_{k,t}$ is a bi-atomic distribution with mean no larger than $1$, and $\nu_k$ is a Borel probability measure on $\R$.
-If $F$ merges bi-atomically distributed independent e-variables into an e-variable, then
+The next result shows that it suffices to consider bi-valued e-variables in search for ie-merging functions. \begin{proposition} A function $F:[0,\infty)^K \to [0,\infty)$ is an ie-merging function if and only if $F(E_1,\dots,E_K)\le 1$ for all independent e-variables $E_1,\dots,E_K$ each taking at most two values. \end{proposition} \begin{proof} The ``only if'' statement is straightforward.
+Below we show the ``if'' statement.
+Let $E_1,\dots,E_K$ be independent e-variables; their means are at most $1$.
+Denote by $\mu_k$ the distribution of $E_k$ for $k\in [K]$.
+Note that any distribution with a finite mean can be written as a mixture of bi-atomic distributions with the same mean (see \cite[Lemma 2.7]{W14}, which also shows that the bi-atomic distributions can be chosen indexed by $(0,1)$).
+Therefore, for each $k\in[K]$, we have a decomposition $\mu_k = \int_\R \mu_{k,t} \nu_k(\d t)$, where each $\mu_{k,t}$ is a bi-atomic distribution with mean at most $1$, and $\nu_k$ is a Borel probability measure on $\R$.
+If $F$ merges all bi-valued independent e-variables into an e-variable, then

-for all $t_1,\dots,t_K\in \R$.
+for all $t_1,\dots,t_K\in\R$.
 It follows that

-This shows the desired ``if" statement. \end{proof} If $F$ is increasing, then in the ``if" statement in Proposition \ref{prop:two-point}, it suffices to consider bi-atomically distributed e-variables with mean $1$.
+This proves the desired ``if'' statement. \end{proof} If $F$ is increasing, then in the ``if'' statement of Proposition \ref{prop:two-point}, it suffices to consider bi-valued e-variables with mean $1$.

+\begin{remark} It may be interesting to note that the situations with merging p-values and e-values appear to be opposite.
+In this remark we will concentrate on increasing merging functions.
+Merging independent p-values is in some sense trivial: for any measurable increasing function $F:[0,1]^K\to\R$ (intuitively, a test statistic), the function